sam-randall/moco-client/README.md

 Finally, it's important that we maintain accuracy.
 These rules when activated do not result in different predictions than the original model.

+#### Note that `get_fast_rules` does call an API automatically.
+*If data privacy is a concern, please do not use this software as is, but rather file an issue or contact me.*

 Usage:
 ```python